UX Researcher/ Design Consultant

 Complex navigation on a small 2x2 inch display.

-Difficulty interpreting data from building systems, such as HVAC and alarms.
+from building systems, such as HVAC and alarms.

 Inefficient task completion, particularly when setting up live trends and scheduling.